10 Best Things to Do in White Sands National Park

 What is the Best Time of Year to Visit White Sands National Park?

-By all this, I mean that October-March is generally the safest and most comfortable time of the year to visit White Sands National Park, based on temperature alone.
-However, there is a sweet spot in both March and October, where visiting can be the best time of year because they are some of the more comfortable times of the year to hike in the dunes without shoes!
+By all this, I mean that October – March is generally the safest and most comfortable time of year to visit White Sands National Park, based on temperature alone.
+However, there is a sweet spot in both March and October because they are some of the more comfortable months of the year to hike in the dunes without shoes, which, in many respects, is more practical than hiking with shoes.

 Hiking Checklist - White Sands